ucdavis-bioinformatics-training/2020-August-Advanced-scRNAseq/prerequisites/intro2R/data_in_R_fixed.md

 ![](Data_in_R_files/figure-html/actg_boxplot-1.png)<!-- -->

-**On your own** : Try some other geometries (Ex. bin2d, col, count, which generate an 'interpretable' plot)
+**Within your groups** : Try some other geometries (Ex. bin2d, col, count, which generate an 'interpretable' plot)

 ### Plotting a heatmap of qualities